burhanmudassar/pytorch-action-detection/README.md

 ## Test

 To test the model run test.py with the specified arguments.
 You can specify the checkpoint iterations to test in the config file or select a single checkpoint by specfying `test_scope`.
+By default, it will save the un-processed tubelets for each frame alongwith 2D NMSed frame detections.

 ```Shell
 python3 test.py